martinhoaragao/martinhoaragao.github.io/_posts/2015-11-30-junior-entrepreneur.md

 I smirked.

-It was bold, captivating and original
+It was bold, captivating and original.
 Not long afterwards, I applied for it.
 That's how, in November, I joined a junior initiative.
 Indeed, an initiative, not an enterprise, it still wasn't part of [JADE Portugal](http://jadeportugal.com)) as a fully blown junior enterprise.